-The Only Child is the first opus of a trilogy dedicated to Hayeong, a young icy psychopath.
+The Only Child: A Novel is the first opus of a trilogy dedicated to Hayeong, a young icy psychopath.
 Both a victim and a criminal, she embodies the upheavals experienced by Korean society, which one wonders if it has not become a monster factory.

 Yi Byeongdo is a serial killer.
 Guilty of a dozen homicides committed against women, detained for several months under high surveillance, he refuses any contact with the outside world.
 Until the day he asks to speak to Seonkyeong, a criminologist.
 Warned of the dangerousness of this manipulative criminal, she nevertheless agrees to meet him.
 A certain intimacy is established between them.
 At the same time, Seonkyeong’s husband asks her if they can take home the daughter he had from a first marriage.
 The eleven-year-old child has just lived through two tragedies, the suicide of her mother and the death of her maternal grandparents in a fire from which she miraculously escaped.